 Definition of Resisting Arrest

-In Oklahoma, resisting arrest is defined as knowingly resisting, either through the use of force or violence, the action of any executive (law enforcement) officer in the performance of his or her duty.
+In Oklahoma, resisting arrest is defined as knowingly resisting, either through the use of force or violence, the action of any law enforcement officer in the performance of his or her duties.
+This is a misdemeanor crime.
 Okla.
 Stat. tit.
-21 § 268.
-It is a misdemeanor.
+21 § 268

 In order to prove a case for resisting arrest, a prosecutor must prove every element of the crime.
 If an element is not proven, there should be no conviction.
 Thus, successful defenses attack elements of the crime.